tgiachi/neptune/PROTOCOL.md

 ## 7. Federation

-- Users are registered on servers with email-like identifiers.
+- Users and channels are registered on servers with email-like identifiers.
-- Messages destined to other servers are delivered over REST:
+- Messages destined to other domains are delivered over REST:

       POST https://deeprelay.org/messages